Which of the following is a major difference between prokaryotic ... | Channels for Pearson+

 1

-Identify the key structural differences between prokaryotic and eukaryotic cells.
-Prokaryotic cells are generally simpler and lack membrane-bound organelles, while eukaryotic cells have complex structures with organelles.
+Begin by understanding the basic structural differences between prokaryotic and eukaryotic cells.
+Prokaryotic cells are simpler and lack membrane-bound organelles, while eukaryotic cells have complex structures with organelles.

-Understand that the presence or absence of a nucleus is a fundamental distinction.
-Prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.
-Eukaryotic cells have a defined nucleus that houses their genetic material.
+Identify the presence of a nucleus as a key distinguishing feature.
+Eukaryotic cells have a defined nucleus enclosed by a nuclear membrane, whereas prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.

-Consider the presence of other organelles.
-Prokaryotic cells lack organelles such as mitochondria and chloroplasts, which are present in eukaryotic cells.
+Consider the size difference between the two cell types.
+Generally, eukaryotic cells are larger and more complex than prokaryotic cells, which are smaller and simpler.

-Evaluate the size difference.
-Prokaryotic cells are typically smaller than eukaryotic cells, which are larger and more complex.
+Evaluate the presence of mitochondria.
+Eukaryotic cells contain mitochondria, which are responsible for energy production, while prokaryotic cells do not have mitochondria.

 Watch next